scott45/Linux-levelup/README.md

 Here is a list of user permissions and corrsponding values.

+g+w — adds write access for the group o-rwx — removes all permissions for others u+x — allows the file owner to execute the file a+rw — allows everyone to read and write to the file ug+r — allows the owner and group to read the file g=rx — allows only the group to read and execute (not write)

+***file***
 code | Numerical value| Permissions
 ------------ | ------------- | -------------
 -rw------- |600 | only owner with read and write permissions.